The Breeze/Angular MVC Template was written by Ward Bell

 The Breeze/Angular SPA template is a variation on the KnockoutJS SPA template included in the ASP.NET and Web Tools 2012.2 Update.
 If you've got Visual Studio, you'll have an example SPA up and running in less than 60 seconds.

 Outwardly, the application looks the very similar to the KnockoutJS SPA template.
 But it's quite different under the hood.
 The KnockoutJS template uses Knockout for data binding and raw AJAX for data access.
 The Breeze/Angular template uses Angular for data binding and Breeze for data access.
-These libaries enable additional capabilities, including page navigation and history.
+These libraries enable additional capabilities, including page navigation and history.

 Here is the application's About page: